bruce-hill/tomo/docs/lists.md

 ---

 ### `slice`
-Returns a slice of the array spanning the given indices (inclusive).
+Returns a slice of the list spanning the given indices (inclusive).

 ```tomo
 func slice(arr:List(T), from: Int, to: Int -> List(T))
 ```

-- `arr`: The original array.
+- `arr`: The original list.
 - `from`: The first index to include.
 - `to`: The last index to include.

 **Returns:**
-A new array spanning the given indices.
-Note: negative indices are counted from the back of the array, so `-1` refers to the last element, `-2` the second-to-last, and so on.
+A new list spanning the given indices.
+Note: negative indices are counted from the back of the list, so `-1` refers to the last element, `-2` the second-to-last, and so on.

 **Example:**